 Types of income from your LIF

-You can obtain 2 types of income from your life income fund (LIF):
+You can draw two types of income from your life income fund (LIF):

-- a temporary income, if your LIF provide it
+• a temporary income, if your LIF so provides.

 Amounts withdrawn from LIRAs and LIFs are taxable.